Majid Namjoo-Motlagh

 Majid Namjoo-Motlagh (مجید نامجو مطلق; born May 31, 1966, in Tehran, Iran) is a former Iranian football player and now manager.

 Playing career

 International career

-Namjoo-Moltagh debuted for the Iran national football team on May 28, 1986, in a friendly match against China in Beijing.
+Namjoo-Moltagh debuted for the Iran national team on 28 May 1986, in a friendly match against China in Beijing.
 He made 45 appearances for Iran from 1986 to 1997.
 In August 2015, he played for Iranian All-Star team against World All-Star and got rejected when asking to exchange his jersey with one of the all-star players.

 Managerial career

 Namjoo-Motlagh signed as head-coach of newly formed Shahrdari Bandar Abbas in August 2006.
 Near the end of the season he was replaced by former Mes Kerman head coach, Nader Dastneshan.

+Personal life

+On 8 January 2026, Namjoo-Motlagh publicly supported the 2025–2026 Iranian protests and criticized the government's characterization of the protesters as rioters, stating: "The people you called patriotic and honorable during the 12-day war are now not rioters, but protesting the economic situation.
+You should have found the fault in yourself."